matrix-org/matrix-spec/content/server-server-api.md

 2. Passes signature checks, otherwise it is dropped.
 3. Passes hash checks, otherwise it is redacted before being processed further.
-4. Passes authorization rules based on the event's auth events, otherwise it is rejected.
+4. Passes authorisation rules based on the event's auth events, otherwise it is rejected.
-5. Passes authorization rules based on the state before the event, otherwise it is rejected.
+5. Passes authorisation rules based on the state before the event, otherwise it is rejected.
-6. Passes authorization rules based on the current state of the room, otherwise it is "soft failed".
+6. Passes authorisation rules based on the current state of the room, otherwise it is "soft failed".
 7. {{% added-in v="1.18" %}} Is [validated](#validating-policy-server-signatures)
    by the Policy Server, if the room is [using a Policy Server](#determining-if-a-policy-server-is-enabled-in-a-room),